 The original Cross Ness is a promontory in what is now north-east Thamesmead.
 Cross Ness’s name does not seem to have appeared in print before the early 19th century and its derivation is uncertain – but presumably a cross once stood here.
 A ‘ness’ is a headland and the term has the same root as the word ‘nose’.
-The photograph above shows Cross Ness Light,* and its location is marked with a pin on the map below.
+The photograph above shows Cross Ness Light,* and its location is marked with a lighthouse symbol on the map below.

 Sewage pollution had become a serious health hazard in London by the mid-19th century and the ‘great stink’ of 1858 finally persuaded parliament to act.

 Joseph Bazalgette and his colleagues devised and built a network of sewers that carried the city’s waste water to two huge pumping and filtration stations on either side of the Thames, east of the metropolitan conurbation.

 At the northern edge of the Erith marshes, the four massive engines of Crossness pumped effluent into a reservoir that held 25 million gallons.

 Opened by Prince Albert in 1865, the building was designed in ornate Romanesque style in gault brick, ornamented inside with painted ironwork.